 My Painting Process

 What is most notable about my work is color and energy.
 My primary interest is in the creative process itself, and what this flow is asking to invent at the moment I put the brush to the canvas.
-I use accessible imagery, but the energy and the way it shows up is unique to me.
+I use accessible imagery, but the energy and the way it shows up is unique to me, like a signature.
 The creative process is alive; it is a living experience.
 It creates an inner space that relates in life.
 I love this.

 My painting process is inspired by a simple, imperfectly beautiful subject, such as my interior or landscape surroundings, and living things such as people and pets.
 I may also be drawn to a photograph from a book, magazine, or the internet, with which to re-interpret.
 Next, I mindfully construct a pencil composition from paper to canvas.
 Then, paint is used to allow an unfolding of image and mark making that is right for me.
 I am lost, secure in the present moment, and happy.